KarimLeon/redditbot/README.md

 Redditbot
 =========
-A python implmentation of a Sub-Reddit reader bot.
+A javascript implmentation of a Sub-Reddit reader bot.
 Returns stories matching a user provide list